pulp-platform/pulpino/fpga/README.md

 ## Get Started

-1. Make sure you have the Vivado toolchain in your PATH before continuing.
+1. Make sure you have the Vivado toolchain and the Xilinx SDK in your PATH before continuing.
+The Vivado toolchain is required to generate the bitstream, while the SDK contains the ARM compiler that is used for cross-compiling linux and applications.

 2. Type `make all` in the fpga directory
    This builds the FPGA bitstream for the ZedBoard, downloads and compiles linux